ConceptJunkie/whereis/readme.txt

 have done years ago.
 It also works on Python 2.
 I've tested it (but not comprehensively) with Python 2.6 and 2.7.

+Using whereis in Linux requires suppressing bash globbing.
+I put this in my .bashrc:

+function whereis( ) {
+    python ~/bin/whereis.py "$@";
+}

+Note that on Linux, the command-line switches are denoted by '-' instead of '/'.

 Rick

 c:\>whereis /?